jrothbaum/polars_readstat/README.md

 schema = reader.schema  # Polars schema
 df = reader.df  # LazyFrame

+# You can also use memory mapping to speed up reads with the readstat engine
+#   Some caveats,
+#     1)it can use a LOT of ram)
+#     2) It doesn't really speed up reads for sas files (and I haven't tested SPSS)
+df = scan_readstat("/path/file.dta",
+                   use_mmap=True) # default is False

 # Then do any normal thing you'd do in polars

 # That's it